ONSgeo/Area_Classification/docs/analytical_quality_assurance/assumptions_caveats.md

 * E09000001 and E09000033 - City of London and Westminster
 * E06000052 and E06000053 - Cornwall and Isles of Scilly

-## Assumption 5: Using the Local Authority District (LAD) look up table for 2022
+## Decision 5: Use of the Local Authority District (LAD) look up table for 2022

 * Quality: Green
 * Impact: Green

 This look up is used to replace the LAD names with codes, as some of the census data downloaded comes with the LAD names.
 Although the census data for England, Wales and Northern Ireland is for 2021, a 2022 look up was chosen so that it is also suitable for use on the Scotland data which is from 2022.
 A comparision showed no difference between the 2021 lookup and the 2022 lookup.

-## Assumption 6: Inclusion of ts0440007
+## Decision 6: Inclusion of ts0440007
 * Quality: Green
 * Impact: Amber